altanalytics/schwabr/README.md

 Initial authorization to Schwab requires a 3 step authentication process.
 Once initial authorization is achieved, a refresh_token can by used to grant access for 7 days.
 After that, a manual login must be completed following steps 1-3.
+To get a new refresh token.
 Below is a detailed summary of the entire process followed by code demonstrating the 3 step process.
 More can be found at the [Schwab site](https://developer.schwab.com) or the [Authentication Guide](https://developer.schwab.com/products/trader-api--individual/details/documentation/Retail%20Trader%20API%20Production).
 Details are also provided within the functions.

 1. Create a login and Register an App with the individual Developer account with [Schwab Developer](https://developer.schwab.com/products/trader-api--individual).
-    This login is different than the login you use for your schwab accounts.
+    This login is different than the login you use for your Schwab accounts.
 2. Create an app under Dashboard.
 The app serves as a middle layer between the brokerage account and API.
 3. Identify the App Key and Secret provided by Schwab.
-These will not be fully valid for a few days when the app is “Ready to use”
+These will not be fully valid for a few days.
+When the app is “Ready to use”, you should be good.
 4. Under Edit App, create a Callback URL.
 This can be relatively simple (for example: `https://127.0.0.1`).
 5. Pass the App Key and Callback URL to `schwab_auth1_loginURL` to